 In the case of the 17-year-old patient, even though doctors prescribed dietary supplements, his vision did not return.
 But that is not to say that nutritional deficiencies are irreversible or inevitable.
 According to nutrition experts at Harvard University, most people – except those with restrictive diets or specific health problems – can get all their vitamins and minerals through their diet.
 Strict vegetarians and vegans should consider supplementing with vitamin B12 and iron, however.

 Eating a healthy, well-balanced diet goes beyond maintaining a healthy weight.
 Severe nutritional deficiencies, like the one in the case study, can cause serious and irreparable damage to the body, and in extreme cases, they may even become fatal.

-To meet nutrient needs, the CDC choosing “a variety of nutrient-dense foods across and within all food groups,” including a variety of vegetables like dark leafy greens, orange and red produce, and legumes.
-Additionally, the recommends limiting the consumption of red meat – a valuable source of vitamin B12, iron, and zinc – to no more than three portions per week, and avoiding processed meats like ham, bacon, and salami altogether.
+To meet nutrient needs, the CDC recommends choosing “a variety of nutrient-dense foods across and within all food groups,” including a variety of vegetables like dark leafy greens, orange and red produce, and legumes.
+Additionally, the World Cancer Research Fund recommends limiting the consumption of red meat – a valuable source of vitamin B12, iron, and zinc – to no more than three portions per week, and avoiding processed meats like ham, bacon, and salami altogether.